papafe/papafe-blog/content/posts/realm-fody.md

 ## IL weaving and Fody

 The compilation of .NET source code produces `Common Intermediate Language` (*CIL* or *IL* for short) code, instead of machine-specific code.
-IL is a platform and CPU independent instruction set, and this allows the compiled code to be compatible with all the environments that supports the Common Language Infrastructure (CLI), such as the .NET or Mono runtimes.
+IL is a platform and CPU independent instruction set, and this allows the compiled code to be compatible with all the environments that supports the `Common Language Infrastructure` (CLI), such as the .NET or Mono runtimes.
 Then, when the IL code needs to be executed it gets compiled down to native code by the JIT compiler of the runtime.

-I realize that it can be a little though to follow trough the process and all those acronyms, but the main takeaway is that the source code gets transformed into a series of instructions after compilation.
+It can be a little though to follow trough the process and all those acronyms, but the main takeaway is that the source code gets transformed into a series of instructions after compilation.
 To give an idea of how IL looks like, if we take this simple `HelloWorld` method here:

 ```csharp
 public static void HelloWorld(string name)